-Play Lab selections will be announced by February 28, 2016.
-All authors who submitted will be contacted.
+2017 Play Lab selections will be announced by March 1.

 The Play Lab, started in 1995, features developmental readings of scripts from 20 minutes to 2 hours in length.
 Actors are sent scripts a month prior to the Conference.
 The readings receive one rehearsal the day before their performance, with the playwright acting as the director.
 The readings are then responded to by a three-person panel, and the audience gives their feedback as well.
 Additionally, authors have a private meeting with one of their panelists to further discuss the script.